-Project’s value is estimated using a Discounted Cash Flow (DCF) valuation and the highest Net Present Value (NPV) project will be selected.
-For finding out this, cash flows from the project are measured and then they are discounted to find their present value.
+The project’s value is estimated using a Discounted Cash Flow (DCF) valuation, and the highest Net Present Value (NPV) project will be selected.
+In order to determine this, we measure the cash flows from the project and then discount them to find their present value.
 The summation of these present values is NPV.

-There are some other measures as well, including discounted payback period, IRR, ROI, Residual Income Valuation, MVA / EVA.
+Other measures include discounted payback period, IRR, ROI, Residual Income Valuation, and MVA / EVA.

 Revenue, Expenses, and Inventory

-An organization’s income is calculated by subtracting expenses from its revenue.
+An organization’s income is the result of subtracting expenses from its revenue.

-Not all the costs are considered as expenses, hence accounting standards have made certain specifications regarding which costs to be allocated to the income statement as expenses and which costs to be allocated to inventory account and appear as an asset on balance sheet.
+Not all the costs are expenses.
+Accounting standards specify which costs should be allocated to the income statement as expenses and which costs should be allocated to the inventory account, appearing as assets on the balance sheet.

-Certain financial ratios are very helpful in evaluating firms performance.
-These a ratios are used to measure:
+Certain financial ratios are very helpful in evaluating a firm’s performance.
+These ratios are useful to measure the following: